-Sandwiched between Italy, Croatia, Hungary and Austria, with a coastline on the Adriatic Sea to the south west, Slovenia boasts 2,000 hours of sunshine per year in which to enjoy all its offerings.
-Whether relaxing on the beach, or skiing down Alpine slopes, exploring the country's subterranean wonders, or relaxing at a lavish casino, visitors to Slovenia can enjoy many amazing and diverse experiences in the space of one short holiday.
+Whether relaxing on the beach or skiing down alpine slopes, exploring the country's subterranean wonders or relaxing at a lavish casino, visitors to Slovenia can enjoy countless amazing and diverse activities in the space of one short holiday.

-The locals are proud to explain why visitors are enchanted by their country: Slovenia is the only country in the world with 'love' in its name!
-An up-and-coming European holiday destination, travellers are strongly urged to check out Slovenia before it is forever changed by the inevitable effects of mass tourism.
+An up-and-coming European holiday hub, travellers are strongly urged to check out Slovenia before it is forever changed by the inevitable effects of mass tourism.